June-Spaceboots/CA_wxData_Download/README.md

 Introduction
 ------------

 `get_canadian_weather_obervation.py` is a python3 software used to download the [observation files from Environment and Climate change Canada](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html) (ECCC) to a computer.
-This software is originally a personnel project of Miguel Tremblay and does not belong to ECCC.
+This software is originally a personal project of Miguel Tremblay and does not belong to ECCC.

 This script is based on the information provided on the [ECCC Climate web site README](ftp://client_climate@ftp.tor.ec.gc.ca/Pub/Get_More_Data_Plus_de_donnees/Readme.txt).
 More information about the data format can be found on the [Digital Archive of Canadian Climatological Data Technical Documentation](ftp://client_climate@ftp.tor.ec.gc.ca/Pub/Documentation_Technical/Technical_Documentation.pdf).
-The description of the weather elements in the files can be found in the [glossary of the ECCC climate data website](http://climate.weather.gc.ca/glossary_e.html).
+The description of the weather elements in the files can be found in the [glossary of the ECCC climate data web site](http://climate.weather.gc.ca/glossary_e.html).
 While this software is distributed under the GPL Version 3 license, the downloaded data is under the [Open Government Licence - Canada](https://open.canada.ca/en/open-government-licence-canada).

 This software works under GNU/Linux, Windows and Mac OS X.
 ___